How to Use Social Proof to Boost Christmas Sales

 Live viewing updates

 This shows web visitors how many people are also browsing the same product at that particular moment which can be very effective in encouraging people to take action.
 Think of it in a real-life scenario.
-When people start crowding round you in a shop to look at the same item you’re looking at, it drives an impulse to pick up the item before you miss your chance and the other person walks off with it.
+When people start crowding around you in a shop to look at the same item you’re looking at, it drives an impulse to pick up the item before you miss your chance and the other person walks off with it.

 At this time of year, lots of shoppers may be looking for guidance and inspiration on where to spend their cash.
 Highlighting your best selling products to visitors is perfect for this scenario—if the majority of people are buying these products then others likely to follow suit.
 The hard work is done for them.